 Public Art Proposals

-The City of Steamboat Springs is currently accepting proposals for public art to be placed on public (city owned) property until August 17, 2018.
+The City of Steamboat Springs is currently accepting proposals for public art to be placed on public (city owned) property until September 21, 2018 (extended deadline).

 Applicants must submit an application (PDF) and associated additional information including photographs, site plans, maintenance requirements, and budget, etc. via email to Winnie DelliQuadri, Assistant to the City Manager, or drop off at City Hall, 137 10th Street in Steamboat Springs.
 The Public Art Policy (PDF) which provides guidance on this process, as well as the Public Art Donation Application (PDF) provide additional information.

 Appropriate city departments will be consulted to evaluate the proposal and any potential issues, and a curatorial group will make recommendations to Parks & Recreation Commission and/or City Council for final approval.

 Public Art Policies